 Collective cell migration has been extensively studied in biology~\cite{friedl2009collective} and biophysics~\cite{alert2020physical}.
 In vitro studies of confluent cell monolayers~\cite{poujade2007collective,trepat2009physical,tambe2011collective,brugues2014forces,etournay2015interplay} focused on the physical aspects of force generation and transmission and showed that cell migration is an inherently collective phenomenon.
-Some aspects of collective cell migration are remarkably similar to slow dynamics of structural glasses~\cite{angelini2011glass,park2015unjamming,bi2015density, bi2016motility,atia2018geometric,sussman2018anomalous,czajkowski2019glassy}.
+Some aspects of collective cell migration are remarkably similar to the slow dynamics of structural glasses~\cite{angelini2011glass,park2015unjamming,bi2015density, bi2016motility,atia2018geometric,sussman2018anomalous,czajkowski2019glassy}.
 This suggests that many of the observed behaviors share common underlying mechanisms and can be understood, at least at mesoscales (i.e., distances beyond several cell diameters), using physics of dense active systems~\cite{henkes2020dense}.
-A particularly intriguing observation is that tuning cell density~\cite{szabo2006phase,angelini2011glass,sadati2013collective}, strength of cell-cell and cell-substrate interactions~\cite{garcia2015physics}, or cell shape parameters~\cite{bi2016motility,merkel2018geometrically} can cause the collective migration to stop.
-In other words, the tissue undergoes fluid to solid transition.
+A particularly intriguing observation is that tuning cell density~\cite{szabo2006phase,angelini2011glass,sadati2013collective}, strength of cell-cell and cell-substrate interactions~\cite{garcia2015physics}, or cell shape parameters~\cite{bi2016motility,merkel2018geometrically} can stop collective migration.
+In other words, the epithelium undergoes a fluid to solid transition.
 Signatures of such behavior have been reported in several in vitro~\cite{park2015unjamming,mitchel2020primary} and developmental systems~\cite{benazeraf2010random,lawton2013regulated,mongera2018fluid}.
-This suggests that important aspects of morphogenetic development might rely on tissue's ability to undergo phase transitions~\cite{petridou2019tissue}.
+This suggests that important aspects of morphogenetic development may rely on epithelial tissue's ability to undergo phase transitions~\cite{petridou2019tissue}.